 A good commuter bike saddle is wide enough to support your body and narrow enough to allow you to move freely.
-Its shape allows you to ride in a moderately upright position, to be able scan the traffic around you and to maneuver.
+Its shape allows you to ride in a moderately upright position, to be able to scan the traffic around you, and to maneuver.
 It is comfortable during and after the ride, causing no pain or chafing once you get to work or home.
 Its padding is firm enough to support the sit bones without creating pinch points in your soft tissue.

 - Brooks Cambium (check price on Amazon).
 Premium quality, traditional yet modern saddle.

 - Brooks B67 (check price on Amazon).
 Premium quality, leather saddle.

 - Fabric Scoop (check price on Amazon) Classic and sporty commuter saddle

 - Bikeroo Dual Spring Saddle (check price on Amazon) High comfort saddle for flat, short and relaxed commutes

 Brooks established in 1866 has a long history and tradition of saddle-making.
 Its one-and-a-half century of history in itself is a guarantee of quality.